 The backups on the cloud are networked.
 So that any hardware failure does not cause your data to be lost.
 This is a great advantage of cloud storage; reliability and accessibility.

 Google cloud platform allows you to use its huge infrastructure for your businesses and needs.
-It offers a range of application and services.
-Popular services like Gmail and YouTube are hosted on Google Cloud Platform.
+It offers a range of applications and services.
+Popular services like Gmail and YouTube hosted on Google Cloud Platform.
 Compared to Amazon Web Service, Google Cloud Platform is a new player in the market.
 But it has witnessed exponential growth in recent years.

 It offers secure storage, powerful compute and integrated data analytics products.
 It includes GSP and GSuite.

 According to the latest report by Forrester Wave Leader 2018, Google is one of the top contenders in Cloud services.